Baduit/PainPerdu/README.md

 # Pain Perdu
 ## Description
-This is a stack based esoteric langage I create for fun.
+This is a stack based esoteric language I create for fun.

-Here a little hello world example :
+Here a little hello world example:
 ```C
 +72] +29] +7]] +3] -79] +55] +24] +3] -6] -8] -67] -23]
 ```